Cyclicity and R-matrices: Introduction

 \begin{thm} For $S_1, \cdots, S_N$ simple finite-dimensional modules of a quantum affine algebra such that $S_i\otimes S_j$ is cyclic for any $i < j$, the module $S_1\otimes \cdots \otimes S_N$ is cyclic. \end{thm}

-The proof is based on a detailed study of certain intertwining operators in the category $\mathcal{F}$ derived from $R$-matrices.
+A proof is given in this paper and is based on a detailed study of certain intertwining operators in the category $\mathcal{F}$ derived from $R$-matrices.

-If the reader is not familiar with the representation theory of quantum affine algebras, he may wonder why such a result is non trivial.
-Indeed, in tensor categories associated to "classical" representation theory, there are "few" non trivial tensor products of representations which are cyclic (for example in the category of finite-dimensional representations of a simple algebraic group in characteristic $0$).
-But in the non semi-simple category $\mathcal{F}$ there are "many" non trivial cyclic tensor products.
+A reader less familiar with the representation theory of quantum affine algebras may wonder why such a result is non trivial.
+Indeed, in the category of finite-dimensional representations of $\U_q(\overline{\Glie})$ or of $\overline{\Glie}$, a tensor product of simple representations is never cyclic, unless one of the modules in question is one-dimensional.
+But in the category $\mathcal{F}$, a tensor product of two simple modules is generically simple and so cyclic.
+Moreover the category $\mathcal{F}$ is non semi-simple and there are "many" non simple cyclic tensor products.

 For instance, an important result proved in \cite{Chari2, mk, VaVa3} (see Theorem \ref{cyc} below) gives a sufficient condition for a tensor product of fundamental representations in $\mathcal{F}$ to be cyclic.
 This implies a particular case of our Theorem \ref{maincyc} for such tensor products.
 This cyclicity result has been extended in \cite{Chari2} for Kirillov-Reshetikhin modules and in \cite{jm} for some more general simple modules in the $sl_2$-case.